AscendEX (BitMax) Token Trading 15.5% Higher Over Last 7 Days (BTMX)

-AscendEX (BitMax) Token (CURRENCY:BTMX) traded 25.3% lower against the dollar during the 24-hour period ending at 11:00 AM Eastern on April 8th.
-One AscendEX (BitMax) Token coin can now be purchased for approximately $2.00 or 0.00003550 BTC on exchanges.
-During the last seven days, AscendEX (BitMax) Token has traded up 15.5% against the dollar.
-AscendEX (BitMax) Token has a total market cap of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
+AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on April 9th.
+During the last seven days, AscendEX (BitMax) Token has traded 15.5% higher against the U.S. dollar.
+AscendEX (BitMax) Token has a market capitalization of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
+One AscendEX (BitMax) Token coin can now be bought for about $2.00 or 0.00003550 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.